TencentBlueKing/BKDocs/EN/PaaS/DevelopTools/SaaSGuide/DevBeginner/Windows.md

 ### Download the development framework to local

-Go to [BlueKing Tool Download](../../../../downloads/7.0/Index.md), download the latest development framework to local, and unzip it
+After creating the application, a link to the development framework will be displayed.
+Download it to your local system.

 ## Initialize the development framework